 Dentistry is a gratifying career.
 The first time you change someone’s life by giving them the confidence to smile again, you will know you picked a great field.
 However, the reality is that dentistry can also be extremely taxing, and it can be difficult to guard your personal time.
-That’s why finding a work-life balance is important but can be difficult to attain.
+A dentist’s work-life balance is important but can be difficult to attain.
 Luckily, there are ways to find balance and prevent burnout.

 The Bad News: Dentist Work-Life Balance Can Be Elusive